EvolutionAPI/evolution-docs/docs/01-Get Started/Installation/NVM.md

 git clone https://github.com/EvolutionAPI/evolution-api.git
 ```

-Then acess the folder that the project is on
+Then access the folder that the project is on

 ```bash title="CLI"
 cd evolution-api